All Episodes

 It could be very interesting.

-Uh I I hadn't thought of that, but there's there's um it it will be look this this if if whoever I don't care who the nominee is, it looks Rudy, looks like it will be Rudy, but this this campaign's gonna have surprises that nobody can anticipate.
+Whoever, I don't care who the nominee is, looks like it will be Rudy, but this campaign's going to have surprises that nobody can anticipate.

-It's gonna be probably the the predictions are it is going to be dirtier than any campaign previously.
+It's going to be probably the predictions are it is going to be dirtier than any campaign previously.

 We've already had that stuff dumped on us, and we have dealt with it, Rudy.